wmcnamara/crynn/README.md

 ## Introduction
    Crynn is an open source game engine created with C++17 and OpenGL.
-   The source code for Crynn can be found on <a href="https://github.com/wmcnamara/crynn">Github.</a>

 ## Dependencies
 Crynn relies on a multitude of dependencies.
 They are listed here: